AlexaCRM/alexacrm.github.io/datapress/addons/solution_architecture.md

 ### 4. Baseline Security Role for WordPress Connection

-A dedicated security role follows a least-privilege access model, granting only the minimum permissions necessary for WordPress to function.
-It defines table-level and column-level access restrictions while automatically assigned to the WordPress application user during installation.
+A dedicated security role follows a least-privilege access model, granting only the minimum permissions necessary for WordPress to communicate with Dataverse instance.
+It defines access permissions required by the WordPress application user to connect to Dataverse.

 ---